DIO DEBATE RULES

 Maximizing Ensurance of Fair Exchanges

 • DIO is prepared to devote considerable page-space to the publication of written debates.
-Those who wish to engage in such should contact the or the Publisher (410-889-1414; answering machine always on: just speak up after the beep).
+Those who wish to engage in such should contact the Editor Robert M. Bryce (301-865-3580) or the Publisher (410-889-1414; answering machine always on: just speak up after the beep).

 • In order to establish and maintain fair discussion in all DIO debates, the rules governing them will be clearly set out here, with the kickoff contributor designated as party “A” and the other contributor as “B”.

-• [1] Though each side's installments may go back&forth several times, the entire series of exchanges will be completed before publication, so that all chapters of each debate will be released together in a single issue.
-Round-by-round, each party has 3 months to respond (though one hopes for better celerity), after receipt of the other's installment.
+• [1] Though each side's contributions may go back&forth several times, the entire series of exchanges will be completed before publication, so that all contributions of each debate will be released together in a single issue.
+Round-by-round, each party has 3 months to respond (though one hopes for [much] better celerity), after receipt of the other's contribution.

-• [3] Once DIO agrees to publish a debate on a specified subject, between two specified parties, then — unless special (agreeable-to-all) exception is made — A's opening installment should not exceed 5000 words.
+• [3] Once DIO agrees to publish a debate on a specified subject, between two specified parties, then — unless special (agreeable-to-all) exception is made — A's opening contribution should not exceed 5000 words.

 • [4] After this initial contribution by A, the reply by B cannot exceed it in length.
-And, subsequently, each installment's length can be no more than half of the length of the longer of either party's previous installment.
+And, subsequently, each contribution's length can be no more than half of the length of the longer of either party's previous contribution.
 (Exceptions on response-time [and even length] will of course be made when both parties and DIO are amenable.)
-Applying simple geometrical-series-sum math here: the debate's total text can be no more than four times A's first installment, so the debate's max length will be 20000 words, or roughly thirty DIO pages.
+Applying simple geometric-series-sum math here: the debate's total text can be no more than four times A's first contribution, so the debate's max length will be 20000 words, or roughly thirty DIO pages.

-• [5] After B's 1st response to A, the following central rule applies to the remainder of the action: either side may respond to the other's latest installment by opting to end the debate.
-(And failure to respond in 3 months will have the same effect.)
+• [5] After B's 1st response to A, the following central rule applies to the remainder of the action: either side may respond to the other's latest contribution by opting to allow the other party's latest contribution be the end of the debate.
+(And failure to respond within 3 months, with a new contribution, will have the same effect.)

 This unprecedented new rule creates two benefits: